French boxer sits on ring apron in protest after DQ loss

 After the verdict was announced, Aliev sat down on the canvas just outside the ropes and above the steps leading down to the arena floor.
 He remained there unmoving, and French team officials came up to speak with him and brought him water.

+“This was my way of showing that the decision was so unfair,” Aliev said through a translator.
+“I wanted to fight against all that injustice, and honestly today, also my teammates had unfair results.
+I trained my whole life for this, and I came into here, and because of one referee’s decision, I lost.
+It’s over.”

 After more than 30 minutes, boxing officials emerged and spoke with Aliev and the French team.
-Aliev left the apron and everyone went inside the Kokugikan Arena — but about 15 minutes later, he returned to the arena and resumed his protest in the same spot.
+Aliev left the apron, and everyone went inside the Kokugikan Arena.

+About 15 minutes later, Aliev returned to the arena and resumed his protest in the same spot for about 15 more minutes.
+He finally left for good, but not before ripping the referee and the oversight of the temporary Boxing Task Force running the Tokyo tournament.
-Aliev protested vocally and emphatically immediately after the bout, yelling to the mostly empty arena: “Everyone knows I won!”
-He also refused Clarke’s attempts to calm him.
-Aliev won the first round on three of the five judges’ scorecards in what was a close fight.

-Aliev’s bout with Clarke was the final fight of the afternoon session, which meant the next bout wasn’t scheduled for more than three hours at the Kokugikan Arena.
+“I would have won, but it had already been written that I was disqualified,” Aliev said.
+“I prepared my whole life for this, so getting mad about this result is natural.”

 Aliev and Clarke were engaged in close fighting throughout their two rounds, and Aliev did appear to lean into his punches zealously.
 Clarke, who clinched a medal with the win, thought the decision was fair.